 What I couldn’t understand, however, especially in the context of NFTs, where secondary sale is a big deal, was what artistic value releasing its rights, had to the collector.
-Maybe none?
-I guess only time will tell.
+As we continue to grow in this space, and learn more, I guess only time will tell.

 Why it caught my attention